 You can choose to either acid etch or grind the surface of your garage floor to achieve the proper profile.
 Grinding the floor is the preferred method by most professional installers and epoxy manufacturers, but a proper acid etch is adequate for most applications.
-You can learn about grinding a garage floor here and how to acid etch a garage floor here.
+You can learn how grind a garage floor here and how to acid etch a garage floor here.

 Make sure to vacuum the entire floor with a good shop vac thoroughly after grinding.
-You should be able to lay a strip of duct tape on the concrete and pull it back up without any dust marks.
+You should be able to run your fingers over the concrete without the finger tips getting very white.
 If there is dust, you have not vacuumed well enough.

 Complete your garage floor repairs